-“Thank you” she said, walking through.
-She put her credentials back in her pocket as she walked through the corridor towards the waiting areas and gates.
+“Thank you” she said as she passed through the entry scanner.
+She put her credentials back in her pocket.
+A long, carpeted, glass-walled corridor connected the arrival platform to the waiting areas and gates.

 The Ambassador had been on the Magellan for several missions.
 She’d worked with the ship’s AI, Maja and learned quite a bit about what the ship could do.
 It was one of the best ships in the fleet.
 She was very happy it was now going to be her permanent transport.